notsag-dev/hacking-tools-for-web-developers/README.md

 + End Time:           2020-09-14 21:18:51 (GMT-4) (1421 seconds)
 ```

-With a pretty simple and standard execution, a lot of information about the web app was retrieved.
+With a pretty simple and standard execution a lot of information about the web app was retrieved.
 On the top, information about the web server and development tools, then the missing headers that would allow some kinds of attacks and, finally, warnings about available HTTP methods and listing of interesting files and directories.
 Note also the OSVDB references, these are vulnerabilities that are part of a database that can be investigated further and, why not, used to do an exploitation POC to share with your team.

 ## Nmap
 https://github.com/nmap/nmap

 I discovered this great tool around 12 years ago, and it was mind-blowing to me that Ubuntu came with it installed out-of-the-box!
 At that point it was the most popular network mapping tool around, and it still holds that position today.
-It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerabilities analysis, and more!
+It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerability analysis, and more!

 Example:
 ```